Euboea: Modern period

 The Chalcis' Bridge connecting the island with the mainland of Greece.

 In 1982, in the Greek-speaking village of Antia in southern Euboea, the entire population knew the local whistled language called sfyria (from the Greek word sfyrizo 'whistle'), but only a few whistlers remain in the 21st century.
 Sfyria is "a whistled version of spoken Greek, in which letters and syllables correspond to distinct tones and frequencies."

 Beginning in late 1943, 1,000 Greek Jews were smuggled from Thessaloniki and Athens via the island by the Greek Resistance and British MI11 to Çeşme in neutral Turkey, thereby escaping the Holocaust in Greece.

-Euboea is linked to the mainland by two bridges, one that runs through Chalcis and is also accessible from Thebes, and another which bypasses Chalcis and is accessed from Athens.
-All of Euboea's modern bridges are suspended.

 In the 1980s, the Dystos lake was filled with grass which was set on fire by farmers to make more farmland.
 This act caused devastation of much of the plants and the environment in that area.
 A part of the lake later regenerated.
 Also the municipalities of Anthidona and Avlida in the mid to late 20th century, which once were part of Boeotia, reverted to Chalcis.
 Since then, the postal codes have corresponded with the rest of Euboea, including Skyros.

 A week-long major forest fire in 2021 destroyed over 50,000 hectares of forest and agricultural land in the north of the island, one of the largest forest fires in modern Greek history.

 Mythology

-The promontory of Canaeum, which lies opposite the Malian Gulf, together with the neighbouring coast of Trachis, was the scene of the events connected with the death of Heracles, as described by Sophocles in the Trachiniae.
+The promontory of Cenaeum, which lies opposite the Malian Gulf, together with the neighbouring coast of Trachis, was the scene of the events connected with the death of Heracles, as described by Sophocles in the Trachiniae.

 Based on the records of the 2nd century AD geographer Pausanias, it is suspected that the Titan god Crius is an indigenous deity.

 Demographics

-The population of the island, according to the census of 2001, was 198,130, making it the second most populous island of Greece.
+The population of the island, according to the census of 2021, was 204,818, making it the second most populous island of Greece.
 As a whole the Euboeans share a cultural identity similar to that of the people in the rest of Central Greece and speak a southern variety of Greek.
 In the southern part of the island there are Arvanite communities.
 Until the 1970s there were still monolingual speakers of Arvanitika in southern Euboea.
 As of the late 20th century, in southern Euboea there were about 60 villages inhabited by Arvanites.
 Sarakatsani and Vlachs could be found mainly in the mountainous areas in central and northern Euboea respectively, but nowadays they have abandoned the nomadic way of life and live permanently in the towns and villages across the island.

-Economics
+Economy

 The mining areas include magnesite in Mantoudi and Limni, lignite in Aliveri and iron and nickel from Dirfys.
 Marble is mined 3 km north of Eretria which include Marmor Chalcidicum and asbestos in the northeastern part of Carystus in the Okhi mountain.
 The trees include chestnuts.